Do you offer financial aid?

 Either glasses or contact lenses are acceptable on expedition.
 However, sterile lens care is difficult on the trail and their use is not encouraged.
 Whether you wear contacts or glasses, you should think about bringing an extra pair.

 We can supply you with all necessary equipment.
-In the past BOLD & GOLD have loaned all necessary gear for each trip.
-This summer 2013 we will begin renting expedition essentials, in the form of a “Basic Gear Package”, which will include an internal frame backpack, sleeping bag and closed cell foam sleeping pad, medium weight hiking boots and a headlamp.
-If your child is only in need of a few of those items we can rent them seperate from the Basic Gear Package.
-You can view the gear rental form, as a part of your Admissions Packet.
+You can rent all of the expedition essentials, in the form of a “Basic Gear Package”, which will include an internal frame backpack, sleeping bag and closed cell foam sleeping pad, medium weight hiking boots and a headlamp.
+If your child is only in need of a few of those items we can rent them separate from the Basic Gear Package.
+Click here for our gear rental form.
 We will continue to loan all other necessary items, such as clothing, for each expedition.

 To find out what you need to bring on your trip, check the packing list for your trip.
 We offer several different types of expeditions including rock climbing, beach camping, and alpine mountaineering, and it is important to use the correct packing list.